 Fame and power are truly unnatural and unnecessary.

 Another cause of our stress is our belief that we need to keep up, keep going faster, being more productive.
 Again, this confuses a want with a need.
 However, a movement has been growing against this in recent years called the "slowness movement."
-Carl Honore has published a book titled In Praise of Slowness discussing the benefits of slow work, slow food, slow sex, and a relaxed stress free approach to life in general.
+Carl Honore has published a book titled In Praise of Slowness discussing the benefits of slow work, slow food, slow sex, and a relaxed stress-free approach to life in general.

 There is nothing new here really as Henry David Thoreau wrote eloquently on this in his essay "Life Without Principle."
-In it he writes "I wish to suggest that a man may be very industrious, and yet not spend his time well.
+In it, he writes "I wish to suggest that a man may be very industrious, and yet not spend his time well.
 There is no more fatal blunderer than he who consumes the greater part of his life getting his living.
 If I should sell my forenoons and afternoons to society, as most appear to do, I am sure that for me there would be nothing left worth living for."
-But, we are all too willing to sell our forenoons and afternoons leaving nothing behind for our self or our families and friends.
+But, we are all too willing to sell our forenoons and afternoons leaving nothing behind for ourselves or our families and friends.
 We impose these conditions and requirements on ourselves and then feel stressed when we cannot keep up.

-We can only do so much in any given day.
+We can only do so much on any given day.
 Once we do that and do our best we should be satisfied with that and recognize that there are limits to what we can do.
 This recognition is a good start to living a life of happiness.

 Perhaps we should heed the words of William James: "Not that I would not, if I could, be both handsome and fat and well dressed, and a great athlete, and make a million a year, be a wit, a bon vivant, and a lady-killer, as well as a philosopher; a philanthropist, statesman, warrior, and African explorer, as well as a 'tone-poet' and saint.
 But the thing is simply impossible."